-- Fee Extras: 1 to 1 support available as needed:extra cost.
-Speech therapy and occupational therapy: extra cost.
+- Fee Extras: 1 to 1 support available as needed: extra cost.
+Speech and language therapy and occupational therapy: extra cost.
 No extra cost for EAL support.
-Lunch (pupils can also bring packed lunch).
+Pupils bring packed lunches in Early Years and Infant school.
+Lunch provided in Junior and Senior Schools (pupils can also bring packed lunch).
 Some after school activities.
 Private music tuition.

 - Religion: Non-denominational